codepress/ac-column-template/README.md

 * `/css`: folder for .css files
 * `/js`:  folder for .js files
 * `/languages`: folder for .pot, .po and .mo files
-* `readme.txt`: WordPress readme file to be used by the wordpress repository
+* `readme.txt`: WordPress readme file to be used by the WordPress repository

 ### step 1.